2024–25 NBA season: Linear television

-This was the last season of a nine-year deal with the ESPN family of networks, TNT Sports, and NBA TV, before new 11-year deals with ESPN/ABC, NBC/Peacock and Amazon Prime Video begin in 2025–26.
+This was the ninth and final season of a nine-year deal with the ESPN family of networks, TNT Sports, and NBA TV, before new 11-year deals with ESPN/ABC, NBC/Peacock and Amazon Prime Video begin in 2025–26.
 TNT, in its final year of NBA coverage, has aired live NBA games since 1989.
 The NBA rejected TNT Sports' matching rights offer for Amazon's package, claiming TNT was unable to fully match the terms of Amazon's all-streaming contract.
 TNT then filed a lawsuit against the league in a Manhattan New York state court, seeking to delay the new media deals from taking effect and to rule that TNT's offer matched Amazon's deal.
 In November, the two parties agreed to a settlement, with TNT acquiring live game rights in selected international territories, and entering into a separate sublicensing agreement with The Walt Disney Company (parent company of ESPN and ABC) to broadcast TNT's Inside the NBA studio on ESPN/ABC in 2025–26.
 TNT Sports later announced in June 2025 that it would no longer operate NBA's digital properties, including NBA TV and the NBA.com website, effective October 1.